 RadioButton and RadioButtonList Web Server Controls Overview

-You can use two types of Web server controls to add radio buttons to an ASP.NET Web page: individualcontrols or a control.
-Both controls allow users to select from a small set of mutually exclusive, predefined choices.
-The controls allow you to define any number of radio buttons with labels and to arrange them horizontally or vertically.
+You can use two types of Web server controls to add radio buttons to an ASP.NET Web page: individual RadioButton controls or a RadioButtonList control.
+Both controls enable users to select from a small set of mutually exclusive, predefined choices.
+The controls enable you to define any number of radio buttons with labels and to arrange them horizontally or vertically.

 You add individual RadioButton controls to a page and work with them singly.
 Typically, you group two or more individual buttons together.
 For more information, see Adding Individual RadioButton Controls to a Web Forms Page.

-In contrast, the RadioButtonList control is a single control that acts as a parent control for a collection of radio button list items.
-It derives from a base, and therefore works much like the , , , and Web server controls.
-Therefore, many of the procedures for working with the RadioButtonList control are the same as they are for the other list Web server controls.
+Alternatively, you can use the RadioButtonList control, which is a single control that acts as a parent control for a collection of radio button list items.
+It derives from the base ListControl class.
+Therefore, it works much like the ListBox, DropDownList, BulletedList, and CheckBoxList Web server controls.
+Many of the procedures for working with the RadioButtonList control are the same as they are for the other list Web server controls.

-The RadioButtonList control does not permit you to insert text between the buttons, but is far easier to use if you want to bind the buttons to a data source.
+The RadioButtonList control is a better choice if you want to create a group of radio buttons based on data in a data source.
 It is also slightly easier to write code that determines which button has been selected.

 Radio buttons are rarely used singly.
 Instead, they are grouped to provide a set of mutually exclusive options.
 Within a group, only one radio button can be selected at a time.
 You can create grouped radio buttons in these ways:

 Add individual RadioButton Web server controls to a page and then manually assign them all to a group.
-In this case, the group is an arbitrary name; all radio buttons with the same group name are considered part of a single group.
+The group name is arbitrary; all radio buttons with the same group name are considered part of a single group.

 Add a RadioButtonList Web server control to the page.
 The list items in the control are automatically grouped.